youssefhazem3-dot/MLP-prediction-model/README.md

 ## 📌 Overview

 This project implements a Neural Network model using Python.\
-It demonstrates core machine learning concepts including model building, training, and evaluation.
+It demonstrates core machine learning concepts, including model building, training, and evaluation.

 The project includes: - `app.py` -- Main application script -
-`notebook.ipynb` -- Jupyter Notebook for experimentation and visualization
+`training.ipynb` -- Jupyter Notebook for experimentation and visualization

 ------------------------------------------------------------------------